verus-lang/verus/source/docs/guide/src/invariants.md

 It turns out this assumption eliminates both errors, so we really only need to convince Verus that we've correctly computed the sum of the first `i+1` operations.
 If we let `ops_i_plus_1` be `operations@.take((i + 1) as int)` and unfold the definition of `sum`, we can see that `sum(ops_i_plus_1) == sum(ops_i_plus_1.drop_last()) + ops_i_plus_1.last()`.
-This means Verus is having trouble determining that the righthand side matches the value we computed (namely `s + operations[i]`).
+This means Verus is having trouble determining that the right-hand side matches the value we computed (namely `s + operations[i]`).
 Lets check that the second term in the two sums match, namely:
 ```rust
 assert(operations[i as int] == ops_i_plus_1.last());
 ```
 That succeeds, so the problem must be showing that `s` (which we know from our invariant is `sum(operations@.take(i as int))`) is equal to `sum(ops_i_plus_1.drop_last())`.
-Clearly, these two values would be equal if the arguments to sum were equal, so let's see if Verus can prove that by writing:
+Clearly, these two values would be equal if the arguments to sum were equal, so let's see if Verus can prove that, which we can check by writing:
 ```rust
 assert(operations@.take(i as int) == ops_i_plus_1.drop_last());
 ```